Stay up to date

 No salesy pitches and all that, promise!

-This is your go-to reference for examples of sensitive data, definition and GDPR personal data including how to identify, classify and protect sensitive data.
+This is your go-to reference for the definition of sensitive data, examples and GDPR personal data including how to identify, classify and protect sensitive data.

 - Sensitive Data provides information about a particular group of personal data on an individual’s information such as religion, political opinions, sexual orientation, biometric and genetic data.

 - The General Data Protection Regulation (GDPR) clearly defines personal data as information that could directly or indirectly reveal a person’s identity.

 It is now easy to access information relating to an individual from the north pole to the south pole with a fast-moving world.

 You have ever wondered how your personal information is protected or even handled?